 A new EU Regulation on chemicals and their safe use (EC 1907/2006) concerning the registration, evaluation, authorisation and restriction of chemicals ("REACH") came into force on 1 June 2007.
 It places responsibility on the industry to manage the risks posed by chemicals to human health and the environment.
-The registration provisions under REACH will be phased in over an 11-year period, but to take advantage of the phased-in registration deadlines, manufacturers or importers of chemicals must pre-register the relevant substances by 1 December 2008.
+The registration provisions under REACH will be phased in over an 11-year period, but to take advantage of the phased-in registration deadlines, manufacturers or importers of chemicals were required to pre-register the relevant substances by 1 December 2008.
+A failure to pre register a substance as required with the European Chemicals Agency means that the substance cannot be manufactured, imported or put on the EU market until the full registration process is completed.
 Downstream users of chemicals have an obligation under REACH to ensure that suppliers are aware of the uses and exposure scenarios relating to their business and ensure that these are reflected in safety data sheets and registration dossiers.